Manishearth/manishearth.github.io/source/drafts/fraud.md

  [genesis]: https://en.wikipedia.org/wiki/Genesis_Market
  [future]: https://www.goodreads.com/quotes/681-the-future-is-already-here-it-s-just-not-evenly
  [sting]: https://en.wikipedia.org/wiki/The_Sting
- [^skill]: While I know enough to identify some of these capabilities, I'm not good enough at LLMs to deploy them effectively myself without needing to spend a bunch of time testing and building tooling.
+ [^skill]: While I know enough to identify some of these capabilities, I'm not good enough at LLMs to deploy them effectively myself without needing to spend time testing and building tooling.
  [^fn-lorenzo]: Or as Barney Stinson calls it, the [Lorenzo Von Matterhorn][lorenzo]
  [^zerodays]: Frontier models are also [getting terrifyingly good](https://www.anthropic.com/news/mozilla-firefox-security) at finding *novel* software vulnerabilities, something that has historically been extremely expensive.
 But this slots into a different dynamic: zero-days are typically perishable precision weapons to spend on a high-value target, not something to run in a `for` loop against a database of marks.
 There's a parallel arms race going on here and it's worth knowing about, but it's not the primary concern of this post.
  [CVE]: https://www.cve.org/